willkg/markus/README.rst

     )

-When you're writing your tests, use the :py:class:`markus.testing.MetricsMock` to make testing easier::
+When you're writing your tests, use the ``markus.testing.MetricsMock`` to make testing easier::

     from markus.testing import MetricsMock